fgarofalo56/csa-inabox-docs/project-planning/TASK.md

   - [x] Fix any broken links discovered - Completed on 2025-08-04
   - [x] Implement GitHub Actions workflow for automated link checking - Completed on 2025-08-05

+## New Tasks (Added 2025-08-10)

+- [ ] Fix broken relative links to README.md and image references
+  - [x] Update README.md links in data-governance.md from relative to absolute path - Completed on 2025-08-10
+  - [x] Update README.md links in performance-optimization.md from relative to absolute path - Completed on 2025-08-10
+  - [x] Update README.md links in delta-lakehouse-overview.md from relative to absolute path - Completed on 2025-08-10
+  - [x] Update README.md links in reference/security.md from relative to absolute path - Completed on 2025-08-10
+  - [x] Update README.md links in reference/security-checklist.md from relative to absolute path - Completed on 2025-08-10
+  - [ ] Fix all markdown lint warnings in updated files
+  - [ ] Test documentation build to verify all links are working

 - [x] Enhance shared metadata documentation - Completed on 2025-08-03
   - [x] Add detailed explanation of serverless replicated databases - Completed on 2025-08-03
   - [x] Document limitations of replicated databases via shared metadata - Completed on 2025-08-03